dan-agilexp/cosyrest/README.md

 # Possible extensions

 - Pub/Sub: Subscribe to ping messages from the Geo Cosy API and create an event handler mechanism to respond to changes of status.
+- There are loads more API methods such as to set schedule which I haven't implemented but I can implement more on request or better still, please raise a pull request.